 Sometimes I flip the dough to the other side and continue to roll it out until it is nice and thin, about 1/8 of an inch thick.

 Using your rolling pin is the best way to maneuver your pie dough into a 9-inch pie dish.
-Simply roll your dough onto the rolling pin and unroll in the dish.
+Simply roll the dough onto the rolling pin and unroll in the pie pan.
 Easy!

 This pie crust can be used after just 1 hour of chilling in the fridge.
 Not ready to bake?
 No problem.
 It keeps in the fridge for up to 4 days.